Antoine-Alexandre/DecodeTech/content/post/Welcome.md

 From privacy concerns, to smart cities and cryptocurrencies, we aim to cover technological topics that inspire us and spark societal debate.

 ###### How many articles do you plan to share per month?
-In this first iteration of the medium, we plan to publish one article every 8 to 12 days.
+In this first iteration of the medium, we plan to publish one article per month.

 ###### Can I contribute?
 Yes.
 If you want to disseminate your work, share something you are excited about, explore a common problem, or express an opinion on the use of technologies in today's world, check out our [contribution page](https://decodetech.eu/post/contribute/)!
 We’ll be pleased to discuss your ideas over a ☕️ or 🍺.